 Collaborators:

-Pete Schwartz, Physics Professor, Cal Poly San Luis Obispo, California, ISEC Principal Investigator
+Pete Schwartz, Physics Professor, Cal Poly San Luis Obispo, California, ISEC Principal Investigator.

 Martin Osei, Graduate Student at Eastern Illinois University, Founder of SolCook, Ghana